Émile Durkheim: Social pathology and crime

 As the society, Durkheim noted there are several possible pathologies that could lead to a breakdown of social integration and disintegration of the society: the two most important ones are anomie and forced division of labour; lesser ones include the lack of coordination and suicide.
 To Durkheim, anomie refers to a lack of social norms; where too rapid of population growth reduces the amount of interaction between various groups, which in turn leads to a breakdown of understanding (i.e. norms, values, etc.).
-Forced division of labour, on the other hand, refers to a situation in which those who hold power, driven by their desire for profit (greed), results in people doing work that they are unsuited for.
+Forced division of labour, on the other hand, refers to a situation in which those who hold power, driven by their desire for profit, which can result in greed, results in people doing work that they are unsuited for.
 Such people are unhappy, and their desire to change the system can destabilize the society.

 Durkheim's views on crime were a departure from conventional notions.
 He believed that crime is "bound up with the fundamental conditions of all social life" and serves a social function.
 He states that crime implies "not only that the way remains open to necessary changes but that in certain cases it directly prepares these changes."
 Examining the trial of Socrates, he argues that "his crime, namely, the independence of his thought, rendered a service not only to humanity but to his country" as "it served to prepare a new morality and faith that the Athenians needed."
 As such, his crime "was a useful prelude to reforms."
 In this sense, he saw crime as being able to release certain social tensions and so have a cleansing or purging effect in society.
 The authority which the moral conscience enjoys must not be excessive; otherwise, no-one would dare to criticize it, and it would too easily congeal into an immutable form.
 To make progress, individual originality must be able to express itself…[even] the originality of the criminal…shall also be possible.